Millennium Falcon: Smugglers Run – Star Wars: Galaxy’s Edge – Disney’s Hollywood Studios

 Check out this AllEars Rides video where we take you inside and give you plenty of tips to enjoy your time onboard.

-Millennium Falcon: Smugglers Run is a FastPass Tier 1 attraction.
+Lightning Lane access for Millennium Falcon: Smugglers Run is available with the purchase of Genie+.
 It is very popular with average lines being between 45-80 minutes.

 There is single rider queue for this attraction.
 You will bypass the majority of the queue, including the scene with Hondo.
 You will fill in for crews who are missing a flight member, meaning you will likely be the engineer every time.
 However, the queue is usually much shorter.